smartSenseSolutions/smartsense-gaia-x-api/README.md

 ## Known issue or improvement

-1. Authentication and Authorization flow can be improved
+1. Authentication and Authorization flow can be improved(using OpenID4VP/SOIPV2)
 2. Data exchange based on Gaia-x trust framework(Ocean protocol??)
 3. Unit Test
 4. K8S ingress and secret creation can be done using argoCD/argo workflow
+5. Storage of key and other files can be done in better and more secure way

 ## Run application